The Vortex of Ezra Pound & Charles Olson

 Reading Pound’s prose, Olson felt at once challenged, intimidated, provoked and awed.
 In his journals, Pound had become a sparring partner, pervading his mind with a shadow presence that went beyond mere influence.
 Olson wrote, “Should you not best him?” he goaded himself.
 “Is his form not inevitable enough to be used as your own?
 Let yourself be derivative for a bit… Write as the fathers to be the father.”[xiv]
 Olson kept up his visits and developed a deep involvement with Pound.
 Energized by their discussions, he soon wrote off his career in government, and dived head long into the poetic abyss.

 Olson continued visits to the prison for two-and-a-half years, and with his impeccable memory, he wrote extensive notes after each session.
 These would not be published until long after both their deaths in the book: Charles Olson and Ezra Pound: An Encounter at St. Elizabeths.
-During that time, Olson was forming his mythos and personal techniques.
-He had not yet been a published poet, and his mentorship with Pound was life-changing.
+During that time, Olson was forming his personal mythos and techniques.
+He had not yet been a published poet, yet his mentorship with Pound was life-changing.
 Olson took up a serious study of Pound’s sources and influences, eventually joining a small circle of Pound’s close friends and disciples called “the New Company” – it was there that Olson began to first read in public, arranging the spoken word in relation to music (via Greek choral music).
 This was a proposal made by Pound, whose motto was Walter Pater’s statement that all the arts approach a condition of music.

 Olson was frustrated with the Pound enigma.
 He wrote, “In Pound I am confronted by the tragic Double of our day.
 He is the demonstration of our duality.
 In language and form he is as forward, as much the revolutionist as Lenin.
 But in social, economic and political action he is as retrogressive as the Czar.”[xv]
 Slowly, Olson broke off this relationship, clearly at odds with Pound’s fascist and anti-Semitic ideology, saying, “All he wants is the purring and tears of fellow fascists… Poor, poor Pound, the great gift, the true intellectual, rotting away, being confined and maltreated by the Administration.
 SHIT.
 And he is taken in by it!
 Here he’s punk like the rest of them.”[xvi]

 Olson’s first book was a powerful critical analysis on Herman Melville titled Call Me Ishmael, written during his prison visits with Pound.
 Olson’s great themes can be found in the ultra-individualist, anarchist and transcendentalist style of Melville—and through the line connecting Melville to Pound and himself.
 For Olson, Melville and Pound represented the frontier of American society, and Moby Dick was a primal confrontation of industry and wilderness.
-WHALE = SPACE, was Olson’s poetic equation of the enormous openness, and soon-to-be-exploited western lands of Melville’s era.
+WHALE = SPACE, was Olson’s poetic equation of the enormous openness, and soon-to-be-exploited western-lands of Melville’s era.

 At the heart of Olson’s text was a rejection of post-War American values.
 A value system em>closed down to the expanse of human awareness, that stood in opposition to the natural world: a rejection of metaphysical ideals that could help restore lost primal energies.
 For Olson, Melville represented that lost wilderness, the unexplored physical and mental states of a youthful unknown space: America at its birth.
 Olson was probing that connection at mid-century, and became part of a radical change in culture.
 He exploited the cracks in the tissues of learning, contrasted between societal goals, government programs and the contrary doctrines adopted by avant-garde artists.
 Olson’s influence on the ’50s and ’60s was monumental in poetic and philosophic progress.
 The great shadow of Melville was cast over Olson.